The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: The Forest Derivative

 \section{The Forest Derivative}

-\hyperlink{foo}{We} define the notion of tree and forest we shall be using.
-We describe a way of composing forests, which will be familiar to those familiar with operads.
+\hyperlink{foo}{We} define the notion of tree and forest we shall be using, and define a composition of forests.
 This gives forests the structure of a one-way category, which we call the category of partitions.
 In this category, forests represent processes of refining partitions.
-We associate linear maps to forests which evaluate finite differences of functionals on shards across semisimple flats.
+We associate linear maps to forests which evaluate finite differences of functionals on adjoint faces across semisimple flats.
 We show that this association has antisymmetry and satisfies the Jacobi identity, as interpreted on forests.